shalukumari-10/Twitter-Sentiment-Analysis/README.md

-# 🧠  **Twitter-Sentiment-Analysis: A Benchmark of Supervised Machine Learning Approaches** Comparative Sentiment Analysis on Twitter Data Using Machine Learning Models
+# 🧠  **Twitter-Sentiment-Analysis: A Benchmark of Supervised Machine Learning Approaches**

 ## 📌 **Project Overview**